hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 ---------
 created
 ---------
-  Datetime of enrollment, UTC.
+  Stores the date and time that this row was created, in UTC format.

 -----------
 is_active
 -----------
   Boolean indicating whether this enrollment is active.
 If an enrollment is not active, a student is not enrolled in that course.
 This lets us unenroll students without losing a record of what courses they were enrolled in previously.

-  This column was introduced in the 20 Aug 2013 release.
+  **History**: This column was introduced in the 20 Aug 2013 release.
 Before this release, unenrolling a student simply deleted the row in ``student_courseenrollment``.

 ------
 mode